xmen4u/trainer/README.md

 ====================

 This project's is a simple, usage of various technologies.
-There haven't been testing added [yet] as it's an internal application on the go, that show case coding style, usage of angular.js, socket.io, bower, bootstrap.js, aws-sdk, node.js no fancy UI, but it should give you a nice clue to the boilerplate i used.
+I haven't added "testing"  [yet] as it's an internal application on the go, purpose is to show coding style, usage of angular.js, socket.io, bower, bootstrap.js, aws-sdk, node.js no fancy UI, but it should give you a nice clue to the boilerplate i use.

-You [currently] won't find here any: node.js 's cluster / streams / async.js [or other] / error handling / tests , even though they are important this is a simple project to show case [and do work] of the style, integration of this type of stack and my code conventions
+You [currently] won't find here any: node.js 's cluster / streams / async.js [or other] / error handling / tests , even though they are important, but aren't needed here. this is a simple project to show case [and do work] of the style, integration of this type of stack and my coding conventions.

+This simple system is used to train [human] a test-date, in the "training" stage of a machine-learning mechanism, we use.

 ToC
 ---------------------